RafRomB/imml/docs/main/overview.rst

 You can use any other complete or incomplete multi-modal dataset.
 Once you have your dataset ready, you can leverage the `iMML` library for a wide range of machine learning tasks, such as:

-- Decompose a multi-modal dataset using `MOFA` to capture joint information.
+- Decompose a multi-modal dataset using ``MOFA`` to capture joint information.

 .. code:: python

     from imml.decomposition import MOFA
     transformed_Xs = MOFA().fit_transform(Xs)

-- Cluster samples from a multi-modal dataset using `NEMO` to find hidden groups.
+- Cluster samples from a multi-modal dataset using ``NEMO`` to find hidden groups.

 .. code:: python

     from imml.cluster import NEMO
     labels = NEMO().fit_predict(Xs)

-- Simulate incomplete multi-modal datasets with block-wise missing data for evaluation and testing purposes using `Amputer`.
+- Simulate incomplete multi-modal datasets for evaluation and testing purposes using ``Amputer``.

 .. code:: python